mojopy/ztm-extension-blue/README.md

 * Theme is blueified instead.
 * Removes borders (True in both dark and light mode)
-* Darkify scrollbars as well
+* Maximize video size while being able to keep it all in view.
+* Button to automatically properly scroll on the video.
-* Slightly reduced scrollbars widths, redundant ones removed.
+* Darkify scrollbars as well, redundant ones removed.
 * Green checkmarks and completion rate, fixed hover icons borders as well.
 * Add back colors for color snippets, in-line and blocks.

-- Vidsize version made specifically for me, reduces video player to about 85% its max size so it fits nicely in my browser; not the best method however, it's not all that responsive.
-May change or further on...
+* Maybe more but I forget...?

 === Changes made only for Chrome/Chromium ===